FAUSheppy/potaris-next-gen/site/content/de/posts/qr_code_backup/index.md

 ## The Process
 ### Requirements
 We need a base64-encoder, a QR-encoder, a QR-decoder, an image/PDF conversion tool, a base64-decoder and GPG.
-On Debian this equates to
+On Debian, this equates to

     apt install coreutils imagemagick zbar-tools gpg qrencode

 These packages pretty standard and should be widely available under the same or similar names on other distributions.

-### GPG Encrypt the file
+### GPG encrypt the file
 You can encrypt a file like this:

     gpg --symmetric --cipher-algo AES256 logins_1.csv